ottogroup/palladium/addons/docker/palladium_app_image/readme.txt

 .tar.gz are supported.

-If you want to add conda channels you, have to do it manually in the create.sh script.
-Edit create.sh and go to the line where the conda channels are mentioned.
+If you want to add conda channels you, have to do it manually in the pld-docker-app script.
+Edit pld-docker-app script and go to the line where the conda channels are mentioned.
 You can enter your channels there by following the example.
 If you run the script now, your channels should be added to the image during the build process.

 TEST: